TropicalTony/random-south-park-episode/README.md

 ![Icon](images/small-tile.png)

-> A browser extension for watching an unseen random South Park episodes.
+> A browser extension for watching an unseen random South Park episode.

 &rarr; [Start using it!](http://syyfilis.github.io/random-south-park-episode/)